- What is Quandary?

 - I have another question.
 Who should I contact?

-Quandary, a free, nonprofit game for players aged 8 and up, presents engaging situations about how to build a new colony on the planet Braxos.
+Quandary, a free, nonprofit game for players aged 8 and up, presents engaging situations about how to build a new society on the planet Braxos.

-In Quandary, players must make difficult decisions in which there is no one right answer in the game, just as in real life, but important consequences – to themselves, to others in the colony and to the planet Braxos.
-In their interactions with other settlers in the colony, players must consider facts, opinions and solutions, just like in real life.
+In Quandary, players must make difficult decisions in which there is no one right answer in the game, just as in real life, but important consequences – to themselves, to others in the community and to the planet Braxos.
+In their interactions with other settlers in the group, players must consider facts, opinions and solutions, just like in real life.

-Though the game’s setting is a futuristic colony, the genuinely tough situations that players encounter are translatable to the ones they are likely to face day-to-day.
+Though the game’s setting is a futuristic planet, the genuinely tough situations that players encounter are translatable to the ones they are likely to face day-to-day.
 The skills players develop while playing Quandary – such as critical thinking, perspective-taking, empathy and decision-making – will help them recognize ethical issues and deal with challenging situations in their own lives.

 Quandary provides a framework for how to approach ethical decision-making without telling players what to think.